 Hand-addressed letters are rare in the modern world, so when one appears in someone’s mailbox, they open it.
 If they letter or card inside is also handwritten, they’ll read it.
 The assumption is that it’s either someone they know or something important enough to warrant handwriting.
 The open rate on handwritten mailers is much higher than for standard direct mail.

-However, you’re running an insurance agency.
-You don’t have time to handwrite hundreds of prospecting letters.
+However, you're an insurance agent running an insurance agency.
+You don't have time to handwrite hundreds of prospecting letters.

 Simply Noted can help.
 We can generate hundreds or thousands of handwritten mailers using our automated handwriting machines.
 They use real ballpoint pens for an authentic look and feel.
 We mail them for you, too.

 LinkedIn is the best social platform for building a business, but the others are useful as well.
 Millennials particularly use sites like Facebook, Instagram, Twitter, and YouTube to interact with the brands they like and seek advice on pressing questions.